 The firm is engaged in several large-scale projects as part of its joint venture with Aldar Properties, Abu Dhabi's largest developer.
 The pair's £10bn Al Raha Beach project is in mid-construction along 11km of Abu Dhabi's coastline.

 Laing O'Rourke's Middle Eastern division is also building the Dubai Motor City for Union Properties and is exploring opportunities in Saudi Arabia.

-Turnover in the Middle East rose 23.8% last year to £420m, almost 10% of the firm’s global sales.
+The firm's turnover in the Middle East rose 23.8% last year to £420m, accounting for almost 10% of the firm's global sales.
 Its expansion in the region is expected to make up a large proportion of its projected 20% year-on-year growth.